bskaar/creatorapp-platform/FEE_STRUCTURE_CLARIFICATION.md

 ### 1. Landing Page

 ```
-"$0 Platform Fees*"
+"$0 Platform Fees"
+We don't tax your success.
-*We don't take a cut of your success.
+You pay a simple monthly subscription - we never take a cut of your sales.
-Standard Stripe transaction fees apply.
+Standard Stripe transaction fees (2.9% + $0.30) apply.
 ```

 ### 2. Documentation